Waffieu/Puro-Changed-Furry-Chatbot/README.md

   - Automatically detects and responds in the user's language
   - Uses simple vocabulary and sentence structures for non-English languages
   - Maintains Puro's authentic personality across all languages
-- **Authentic Character Behavior**: Responds like the actual Puro character with free will rather than an AI assistant - using varied, unpredictable speech patterns like a real person
+- **Authentic Character Behavior**: Responds like the actual Puro character with free will rather than an AI assistant - using natural, dynamic speech that varies appropriately with the conversation

 ## Setup